Best day trips from Florence (without a car)

 Beach day trip to Pisa

 If you want to escape from summer heat and spend a day at the beach, Pisa might not be the best option.
 The city of Pisa, even if very close to it, is not by the sea.
+The closest sandy beaches are at Tirrenia and Marina di Pisa, two smaller towns that you can reach by bus from Pisa.
+There are dozens of beach resorts and some free beaches.
+It’s very popular among families, especially during weekends.
+But to be honest is not one of my favorite places for a swim, I prefer the wild, rocky cliffs of Romito, south of Livorno.

 Lucca

 Pisa and Lucca are very close and well connected to each other, both by road and by train.
 For this reason it’s easy to visit both towns in a single day trip.
-And tours often include both places.
+And organized tours often include both places.

 best day trips from Florence, Italy